espressomd/espresso/doc/sphinx/io.rst

 * Checkpoints may depend on the presence of other Python modules at specific versions.
-It may therefore not be possible to load a checkpoint in a different environment than where it was loaded.
+It may therefore not be possible to load a checkpoint in a different environment than where it was written.

 For additional methods of the checkpointing class, see :class:`espressomd.checkpointing.Checkpoint`.